dragonshck/airo-backend-api/README.md

 # AIRO PC Component API
-This is and outdated version, for new version.
-Please visit this link: https://github.com/EmpalGentong/Airo-project/tree/main/airo-pc
+This is a deprecated version of the API.
+For new version, you can visit this link: https://github.com/EmpalGentong/Airo-project/tree/main/airo-pc